StudyLink logo

 There are 4 Croatian universities in the QS World University Rankings for 2023.
 The highest ranked is the University of Zagreb which is in the 801-1,000 group.
 Following Zagreb is the Josip Juraj Strossmayer University of Osijek, the University of Rijeka and the University of Split, which are all in the 1,000+ group.

-More information about studying in Croatia
+More information about Croatia

 Capital City Zagreb